GeorgyPzk/EXADEL-DevOps-SandBox-June2022/Task7/ReadMe.md

 !Write user and password.

 Create file `your_domain` and open 5601 port.
+Open port 5044 for Logstash.
 Copy file from repo and pase to nano.

 `sudo nano /etc/nginx/sites-available/your_domain`